Robert Shwartzman: 2024: WEC debut

 Shwartzman would compete in the 2024 FIA World Endurance Championship for AF Corse alongside Yifei Ye and Robert Kubica.
 Shwartzman started the season in good fashion, as the No. 83 finished the Qatar 1812 km in fourth place on its debut.
 At a chaotic 24 Hours of Le Mans, the No. 83 would find themselves in the lead at the six-hour mark, but was penalised after Robert Kubica took out Dries Vanthoor, and the former would receive a thirty-second penalty.
 More bad luck befell the No. 83 car as they would retire with a mechanical issue after 248 laps.
 Nevertheless, they bounced back with a victory in the Lone Star Le Mans.
-An eighth place in the 8 Hours of Bahrain, put the No. 83 AF Corse ninth in the Hypercar standings, with 57 points.
+An eighth place in the 8 Hours of Bahrain put the No. 83 AF Corse ninth in the Hypercar standings, with 57 points.

+2027: Return with Peugeot

+In 2027, Shwartzman will return to the FIA World Endurance Championship with Peugeot.

 IndyCar career

 At the start of January 2023, Shwartzman took part in an IndyCar test with Chip Ganassi Racing.